Monday 11 February 2019

-Things can be tough for international students.
+Things can be tough for international students in Australia.
 As if adjusting to a new country and keeping on top of your studies weren’t difficult enough, you also have to deal with all the usual money worries that plague most students.

 And if you’re looking to take out a personal loan to ease some of that stress, we’ve got bad news.
 While many banks offer loans for non-residents, these are limited to non-residents with very specific visas - usually work or business ones.

 Thankfully, there are alternative avenues, so there’s no reason to get disheartened just yet.
 Here’s a rundown of what you can do if all those transport and textbook costs are adding up quicker than you expected.